buzzcauldron/historical-ocr/docs/USER_GUIDE.md

 # Historical OCR — guide for non-experts

 This tool turns **scanned books, PDFs, and page images** into **plain text** you can search, quote, and reuse.
-It is aimed at historians, librarians, and researchers who have source material but do not want to become OCR engineers.
+It is aimed at historians, librarians, and researchers who have source material and want a simple tool to make passable ocr scans of tricky historical documents.
+Send a DM for suggestions and bugs.

 ---